entelect/angular-baboon/Baboon.Angular.App/README.md

 ### 2.4 Karma
 [Karma](http://karma-runner.github.io/0.13/index.html) is the tool used to run the Angular tests that are written with [Jasmine](http://jasmine.github.io/edge/introduction.html).
-By convention, this projects indicates test files with the _.spec.js_ extension and mock test data files as _.spec.json_.
+By convention, this projects indicates test files with the _.spec.js_ extension.
+Mock test data files, or fixtures, are demarcated as _.spec.json_.

 Modify the _karma.config.js_ file to customize the testing configuration or include dependencies required during testing.